bluedada/simple_chat/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a simple chatroom application

-* Ruby version
+* Ruby version: 2.2.4

-* System dependencies

-* Configuration
+* Rails version: 5.1.1

-* Database creation

-* Database initialization
+* Database using MySQL

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+You will need to set your mysql user name and password in env.rb file

+There are some simple test spec written in BDD way in folder /test/features/